mamadaliev/sequent/README.md

 <br>

 ## Licence
-This software is released under the [MIT license](https://en.wikipedia.org/wiki/MIT_License).
+This software is released under the [Unlicense](http://unlicense.org).